kubernetes/enhancements/keps/sig-apps/592-ttl-after-finish/README.md

 ### Implementation Details/Notes/Constraints

 #### TTL Controller
-We will add a TTL controller for finished Jobs and finished Pods.
+We will add a TTL controller for finished Jobs.
 We considered adding it in Job controller, but decided not to, for the following reasons:

 1. Job controller should focus on managing Pods based on the Job's spec and pod template, but not cleaning up Jobs.
-1. We also need the TTL controller to clean up finished Pods, and we consider generalizing TTL controller later for custom resources.
+1. We also need the TTL controller to clean up finished Pods in the future, and we consider generalizing TTL controller later for custom resources.

-The TTL controller utilizes informer framework, watches all Jobs and Pods, and read Jobs and Pods from a local cache.
+The TTL controller utilizes informer framework, watches all Jobs, and read Jobs from a local cache.

 #### Finished Jobs